EksPC/ProductivityTool/README.md

-# Study Tool
+# Productivity tool
 ### Introduction
-Study Tool is a Java application designed to assist with time management and task organization for students.
+This is a Java application designed to assist with time management and task organization.
-It features a focus clock, a calendar, and a to-do list to help users manage their study sessions effectively.
-This project is still WIP, so lots of components are missing.
+It's an improved to-do list that implements a simple calendar to visualise the number of tasks remaining for each date.

 ### Features
-Focus Clock: Utilize the focus clock to break study sessions into manageable intervals, allowing for periods of focused work followed by short breaks.
-Calendar: Keep track of important dates, deadlines, and events using the integrated calendar feature.
+Calendar: Keep track of how many tasks you have to complete in certain date.
 To-Do List: Create and manage tasks with the to-do list feature, ensuring that important assignments and activities are not overlooked.
 ### Technologies Used
-JavaFX: Study Tool is developed using JavaFX for the graphical user interface, providing a modern and interactive user experience.
+JavaFX: Study Tool is developed using JavaFX for the graphical user interface.
 JUnit: JUnit is used for unit testing to ensure the reliability and correctness of the application's codebase.
 JAXB: JAXB is used for XML data binding, allowing for the serialization and deserialization of data objects to and from XML format.

 ### Usage
-Opening Study Tool, you will be presented with the main dashboard containing the focus clock.
-Use the navigation menu, situated to the left, to switch between different features and customize your study sessions according to your preferences.
+Opening Productivity Tool, you will be presented with the main dashboard containing the current month visualisation, in every cell is displayed the number of tasks to complete.
 In the todo-list section you can visualize both your lists with their tasks, but also a special list called **Today** where you can check for incoming expiration.
+Use the navigation menu, situated to the left, to switch between calendar and to-do section.

 ### Contributing
 Contributions to Study Tool are welcome!
 If you would like to contribute to the project, please fork the repository, make your changes, and submit a pull request.